nachocapodanno/bullmq/README.md

 ## Introduction

-PokéBull is a simple application designed to test concurrency with Node.js and BullMQ.
+PokeBull is a simple application designed to test concurrency with Node.js and BullMQ.
 It calls the Pokemon API to retrieve information about a random Pokemon and uses BullMQ to execute multiple API calls in parallel.

 This project is ideal for those who want to learn about concurrency with Node.js and BullMQ, as well as those who want to see a practical example of how to use a job queue.